Hammered Nickel Sinks: Luxurious and Livable

-The short of it – Yes!
-Our nickel is extremely durable and super easy to maintain.
+The short of it: yes, our nickel is extremely durable and super easy to maintain.
 Due to the hammered texture, it is incredibly forgiving.
 Those nicks, dents, and scratches that occur during everyday use make a stainless steel sink look beat-up over time.
-But with Native Trails, they are practically invisible in a hammered Brushed Nickel sink, or in a Polished Nickel sink coated with MetalProtect®, our new sealer.
+However, they are hardly visible in a hammered nickel sink.

-Native Trails first introduced its wow-inducing Brushed Nickel finish in 2004, creating an alternative for customers who desired an alluring silvery shine in a material more interesting than stainless steel.
-In 2017, we added the high-shine statement finish, Polished Nickel.
+Native Trails first introduced the wow-enducing Brushed Nickel finish in 2004, creating an alternative for customers who desired an alluring silvery shine in a material more interesting than stainless steel.
 A lot of research and testing went into the best process for creating a luxurious finish that would be durable, easy to care for, and drop-dead gorgeous.
-Over the years, we’ve searched out the latest plating innovations to continually improve our methods, ensuring our products live up to our standards, as well as that of our clients: long-lasting, beautiful, sustainably-produced, artisan crafted, and easy to care for.
-In fact, we’re so confident in our process that we now offer a ten year warranty on our nickel finishes.
-We’re the only company in the industry to do so!
+Over the years, we continued to innovate.
+We seek out the best methods to ensure our products live up to our standards, as well as that of our clients: long-lasting, beautiful, sustainably-produced, artisan crafted, and easy to care for.

-To achieve our Brushed Nickel finish, the nickel is purposefully and artfully brushed, for a soft, beautifully textured finish with a great side benefit: It happens to create a perfect “camouflage” for those everyday fingerprints and scratches, making care and cleaning a virtual non-issue.
+To achieve our Brushed Nickel finish, the nickel is purposefully and artfully brushed, for a soft, beautifully textured finish.
+The texture also provides durability against those everyday nicks and scratches – making care and maintenance a virtual non-issue.

-Our Polished Nickel finish is created by carefully polishing the nickel, rather than brushing it as we do with Brushed Nickel.
-This results in a stunning mirror shine that absolutely sparkles and glimmers.
+Our Polished Nickel finish is created by carefully polishing the nickel, rather than brushing.
+This results in a stunning mirror-like finish that absolutely sparkles and glimmers.

 There are two ways to achieve a nickel plated finish.
 The more commonly used method is electroplating, which is a lower cost, lower quality option for plating a sink.
-Electroplating is an unreliable method for large items as it creates irregular; thinner areas of plating that can wear unevenly resulting in the underlying metal potentially showing through over time.
+Electroplating is an unreliable method for large items as it creates irregular thicknesses on products with a large surface area and deep corners (such as sinks and bathtubs).
+The thinner areas of plating can wear unevenly and the underlying metal may show through over time.